Sagarpriya and her Work: A Story

 At the same time that this shift was taking place, a similar change was happening to the presentation of Star Sapphire in Italy, which was by now called Energywork Training.
 In 2016, after giving 15 years of high-quality contribution as a teacher, Siddho cancelled her involvement in the training for personal reasons.
 Moumina, who was already teaching in Energywork 2, took Siddho’s place in Energywork 1, and a new leader stepped in as well, Amar Leela.
 From the successful collaboration of this new team of five people, which included the assistants Safar and Madhupran, it was decided that the responsibility for Energywork Trainings would be a team effort in future, no longer resting solely on Sagarpriya’s shoulders.
 Each of the team members committed themselves to leading groups that would interest people in the Star Sapphire work.
 Madhupran took on the responsibility for administration, while Leela offered her skills in social networking and marketing.
-Everyone was happy that Pavitar could continue her work as organizer of the Energywork Trainings, which from 2018 would be held in a new place—Portugal!
+Everyone expected Pavitar to continue her work as top-notch organizer of the Energywork Trainings, which from 2018 would be held in a new place—Portugal!
 But Pavitar—much as she loved the work—was not enthusiastic about Portugal.
 After some reflection, she decided to pursue other interests.
 Once Pavitar’s choice to step down was definitive, another person stepped into the position of organizer: Jivan from Sweden.